MURI2/Phylo_Evol_Timeseries/README.md

 Just run `run_everything.sh`.
 This script contains commands for all data processing and analyses, including mutation calling.
-You will need to rework the paths in the script to get it working on your machine.
+You will need to rework the paths in the scripts listed in `run_everything.sh` to get it working on your machine.
 All bash scripts are written to be run on a cluster.
 I do not recommend running them on your local machine.